glucksfall/pleione/docs/_build/html/_sources/functions/addFitness.rst.txt

 		func = an algebraic expression combining the data average (data_avrg), data variance (data_stdv), simulation average (sims_stdv), single experimental files (data.loc[i]) and/or simulation files (sims.loc[i]).
 		# Please consider this variables are DataFrames, meaning that division is a method (pandas.DataFrame.division)
-		# Please calculate average or standard deviation values from data.loc[i] and sims.loc[i] if they are needed from them (as in MSE)
+		# Please calculate average or standard deviation values from data.loc[i] and sims.loc[i] if they are needed from them (as in SDM)

 		error['acronysm'] = '{:.6e}'.format(func.dropna(axis = 0, how = 'all').dropna(axis = 1, how = 'all').sum().sum())
 		# drop NaN values (from experimental data without simulation point or vice-versa), sum the two dimensions, and return a 6 float points scientific notation number